haseebshaik00/Pitchkrafts/README.md

 # To Do

 - Image carousel
-- side by side, block flip animations
-- about page text bold
 - Database Connectivity - contact, newsletter and funding page
 - add new images
 - we craft position
 - add logo

+- extra space removal from home and about